FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 #### clean up

 **delete all resource**

+if you want startover again, you can delete all resource then redo the installation

 ```bash
 resources=$(az resource list -g $resourceGroupName --query "[].{name:name, type:type}" -o tsv)
 az resource list -g $resourceGroupName -o table